Bartallama3D/website/_products/26-c8-escort-max-360-mkii.md

   - point: Non-Permanent Installation, rubber bumper prevents movement and enables easy removal for storage
   - point: Adjustable upward/downward pitch via the adjustable foot
   - point: Integrated cable clips for clean cable management down the back of your screen
-  - point: Printed from high temperature ABS for hot Dashboard temps
+  - point: Made from high temperature ABS for hot Dashboard temps
   - point: Designed specifically for the C8 Corvette for a clean and precise fit
   - point: Simple and quick assembly (4 screws!)
 special_order: false